maticnetwork/zkevm-docs/docs/maticjs/install-sdk.md

   - sdk
 ---

 **MaticJS SDK** is a JavaScript library that allows you to interact with the Polygon zkEVM network.
-In this tutorial, we will install the MaticJS library and setup along side **Web3JS** library.
+In this tutorial, we will install the MaticJS library and setup alongside **Web3JS** library.

 If you want to dig deeper into the API architecture of MaticJS SDK, please refer to the guide provided [here](https://wiki.polygon.technology/docs/develop/ethereum-polygon/matic-js/api-architecture).